frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-crime-case

 A Crime Case object represents a background description of a potential cybercrime case given to a cyber forensics investigator.
-Note that a crime case may consist of multiple scanarios.

 ## Crime Case Properties